model-united-nations-of-luebeck/CMS-backend/README.md

 In `cms/settings.py`

 - add your domain to `ALLOWED_HOSTS = []`
+- add your frontend domain to `CORS_ORIGIN_WHITELIST`

+Furthermore

 - add media (fonts, images) to `media` folder
+- add test data .json files if you want to populate your DB with them

 ### ...for production